syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/gantt/resource-view.md

 ### Disable Taskbar Overlap

-In this section, you can prevent the taskbar overlap in resource task by disabling the `allowTaskbarOverlap` property.
-Resource are displayed in single row and and row height will be extended to occupy his tasks when it is in collapse state.
-In this view, a user can able to easily identify the overallocation of task of a resource in a project.
+In this section, you can prevent the taskbar overlap in resource task by disabling the [`AllowTaskbarOverlap`](https://help.syncfusion.com/cr/cref_files/aspnetcore-js2/Syncfusion.EJ2~Syncfusion.EJ2.Gantt.Gantt~AllowTaskbarOverlap.html) property.
+The resource is displayed in a single row and and the row height will be extended to occupy his tasks when it is in a collapse state.
+In this view, a user can able to easily identify the overallocation of the task of a resource in a project.

 Task dependency or task relationship cannot be established between two tasks in this feature.